buggyrace/buggy-race-about/docs/hosting/heroku.md

 | `FORCED_DB_URI_SSL_MODE`          | `require`                     |
 | `IS_REWRITING_DB_URI_PW_AS_QUERY` | `1`                           |

-_Technical note:_
+{: .note}
 `FLASK_APP` is always necessary here, and it's a file path so do _not_ change it (that is, it does not need to match your server name).
-Our recent experience is that the current version of SQLAlchemy running on Heroku (hosting its PostgreSQL service on Amazon AWS) won't connect without the latter two.
+Our recent experience
+is that the current version of SQLAlchemy running on Heroku (hosting its PostgreSQL service on Amazon AWS) won't connect without the latter two.

-If you want to set a non-default authorisation code _before_ you set up, you can do so here too.
-Note that the very first step of your set up on the site will be to change this.
-So you really only need to do this if you are not going to run the set up process as soon as you have deployed.
+If you want to set a non-default authorisation code _before_ you set up, you can do so here by adding a value for `AUTHORISATION_CODE`.
+The very first step of your set-up on the site will be to change this again.
+So this is a temporary setting that prevents anyone accessing the set-up phase (for example, while you're waiting for a custom domain to propagate) with the default auth code ("`CHANGEME`") before you set it to a secure one.
+This temporary one isn't as secure because it's in plain-text up on Heroku (albeit behind a secure login), which is why you should delete it once you've finished your set-up phase.

 | Name                              | Value                         |
 |-----------------------------------|-------------------------------|